Chillihache/Projet12/README.md

     git clone https://github.com/Chillihache/Projet12.git

+Create a database in MySQL and a django project in Sentry.
-Complete .env file with your MySQL database informations, secret key for django and JWT and your DNS-Sentry.
+Then .env file with your MySQL database informations, secret key for django and JWT and your DNS-Sentry.

 Create a virtual environnement: